timmens/surrogate/README.rst

 =====================

-In case you want to use the project with a new data set you have to move the new data set in the folder ``src/data`` and name it ``samples-{identifier_of_data_set}.pkl`` ( note that the data has to be in a pickle format).
-In the current implementation the code expects the outcome column to be named "qoi" and **all** other columns to be features. *(Generalizing this implementation so that the outcome and feature columns can be flexibly specified can be done if necessary; please submit a feature request or create a pull request directly, if you need this feature.)* Note that this means that the program will break if there are multiple columns that start with "qoi".
+In case you want to use the project with a new data set you have to move the new data set in the folder ``src/data`` and name it ``{identifier_of_data_set}.pkl`` ( note that the data has to be in a pickle format).
+In the current implementation the code expects the outcome column to be named "qoi" and **all** other columns to be features.
+*(Generalizing this implementation so that the outcome and feature columns can be flexibly specified can be done if necessary; please submit a feature request or create a pull request directly, if you need this feature.)* Note that this means that the program will break if there are multiple columns that start with "qoi".

 Since the training-testing split is done automatically one has to specify the number of testing examples.
 For a new data set this has to be added to the dictionary in the file